austencloud/cirque-aflame/cirque-app/SECURITY_COMPLETE.md

 ## 🏆 Conclusion

-**CircusSync is now production-ready from a security perspective!**
+**Ringmaster is now production-ready from a security perspective!**

 We've transformed the application from having **13 critical/high/moderate security vulnerabilities** to having **comprehensive enterprise-grade security measures** in place.